awsdocs/aws-cli-user-guide/doc_source/install-macos.md

    $ sudo ./awscli-bundle/install -i /usr/local/aws -b /usr/local/bin/aws
    ```
 **Note**
 By default, the install script runs under the system's default version of Python\.
-If you have installed an alternative version of Python and want to use that to install the AWS CLI, run the install script specifying that version by including the absolute path to the Python program\.
+If you have installed an alternative version of Python and want to use that to install the AWS CLI, run the install script and specify that version by including the absolute path to the Python application\.
 For example:

    ```
    $ sudo /usr/local/bin/python3.6 awscli-bundle/install -i /usr/local/aws -b /usr/local/bin/aws